masifrazzaq/test/README.md

 	- Wellness Model Controller:
 		We provided the intelli-sense to the domain experts on the rule editor to create rules using some controlled vocabulary.
 Wellness Model Concepts are using in creation of rules.
 Therefore, "WellnessModelController" handles the communication between views and wellness concepts model.
-- Models:<br>
-	Models is responsible for persisting and fetching the knowledge rules with corresponding conditions, conclusions, and situations from knowledge bases.
-The model contains three different packages as datamodel, dao (data access objects), and services.
-	- Data Models:
-		The data models are represented in different entity classes based on Rule, Conclusion, Condition, Situation, User, Wellness Concepts Model, and Wellness
-		Concepts Relationships.
-These data models are put under the package "org.uclab.mm.kcl.edkat.datamodel".
-	- DAO (Data Access Object):
-		DAO handles the persistence and retrival of all knowledge artifacts such as rules, conditions, conclusions, situations, wellness concepts, and users.
-According to the standard structure of data access layer, DAO contain one interface and one correspinding implementation class for each above mentioned knowledge artifacts.
-For example, RuleDAO interface and RuleDAOImpl is the correspinding implementation class to handle the rules of knowledge base.
-Similarly, ConditionDAO and ConditionDAOImpl for conditions, ConclusionDAO and ConclusionDAO for conclusions, SituationDAO and SituationDAOImpl for situations and so on.
-All these data access object and handlers are implemented according to Hibernate framework.
-	- Services:
-		These are local services to handle the communication between controllers and DAO objects and its implementation.
-The services also contains one interface and one correspinding implementation class.
-For example, RuleService is interface and RuleServiceImpl is its implementation.
-Similarly, ConditionService and ConditionServiceImpl is handling conditions of a rule, ConclusionService and ConclusionServiceImpl is for conclusions of a rule and so on.
-- Views:<br>
-	According to spring mvc pattern, views are responsible to view the user interfaces by rendering the correspinding html.
-The rendered html is merged with data retrived by controllers using particular DAO and services.
-In this project, we have following three view.
-	- Login View:
-		The login view is responsible to authenticate the authorized users (domain expert), who have the rights to access, create, and modify the rules in the knowledge base.
-	- Dasboard View:
-		We have implemented the dashboard view for viewing the existing rules in the knowledge base at a single glance.
-The dashboard show the meta information of the rules like rule title, specialist name, institution, rule created date, and two button for Editing and deleting the existing rules.
-The domain expert can also navigate to rule editor by clicking "Add new rule" button.
-	- Rule Editor View:
-		The rule editor view is the main editor for creating new rule and updating the existing rules.
-This editor provides saparate slot for meta information of the rule, saparate slot for adding multiple conditions of a particular rule, saparate slot for multiple conclusions of the rule.
-The rule editor also facilitates the domain experts to select required conditional facts as situations.
-The selected situations are using by life-log monitor to find the abnormal situations of the user.

 # 2. Getting Started